hiveot/hub.capnp/README.md

 -useTLS true                       option to not use TLS, default true
 ```

 The plugin configuration file is pluginID.yaml in the {home}/config folder.
 This file is optional.
 A default file is provided with the plugin.
+This file describes the plugin properties, events and actions in TD compatible format.

 ## Messenger Connections